centreon/centreon-documentation/en/integrations/plugin-packs/procedures/network-versa-director-restapi.md

 needed to deliver Versa’s VNF-based network and security services.

-The Centreon Plugin-Pack relies on the Versa Director API to query and collect status and metrics of the Versa equipements managed by the Director.
+The Centreon Plugin-Pack relies on the Versa Director API to query and collect status and metrics of the Versa equipments managed by the Director.

 You can find more information about the Versa Director API on the official documentation: https://apidocs.versa-networks.com/